I’ve run a 150,000 case winery on Excel… but I wouldn’t recommend that for anyone

 I’ve run a 150,000 case winery on Excel but I wouldn’t recommend that for anyone.
 The problem(s) with Excel start with backup/redundancy and worsen quickly if multiple users need to enter/extract data from the same files.
 Cloud sharing of Excel files has helped a little bit, but the integrity of the data and often disparate multiple worksheets become ominous to work in and the opposite direction of working smarter.
 Let alone, some people just aren’t versed in excel and don’t want to start with a blank spreadsheet to track what’s necessary just to comply with compliance requirements.

-So some of the key attributes of a system that maximizes efficiency and reduces effort must include:
+So some of the key attributes of a system that maximises efficiency and reduces effort must include:

 - Ease of Use/Intuitive (easy to find functions and fast input)